NON-ALCOHOLIC DRINKS

 Two drinks deserve special consideration because they are so important to Mexico's indigenous people:

-Back in the 60's when I was hitchhiking throughout Mexico, I often rode with truck drivers carrying large balls of masa ground at home by mamá or la señora, and neatly swaddled in white cloth.
+Back in the 60's when I was hitchhiking throughout Mexico, often I rode with truck drivers carrying large balls of masa ground at home by mamá or la señora, and neatly swaddled in white cloth.
 If we passed a good spring in the mountains, you could bet that we'd pause long enough to unwrap the masa, break off a small chunk, crumble it into a cup kept just for the purpose, add some cold spring-water, and then have pozol.
 Today pozol is mainly drunk by diehard traditionalists.
-Some pozoles are fermented and slightly alcoholic.

 Of course, the multiplicity of mercado-area non-alcoholic drinks hardly ends with these two.
 Be sure to browse our list of non-alcoholic drinks.